Clever Laziness

 Juan Villela

-In the evolving world of web development, the pursuit of creating efficient yet lean web applications is a journey fraught with challenges.
-Two insightful pieces, one by Baldur Bjarnason and another by Chris Coyier shed light on the dichotomies and struggles within this field.
+Navigating the constantly evolving world of web development can be challenging, especially when creating efficient yet lean web applications.
+Two insightful pieces, one by Baldur Bjarnason and another by Chris Coyier provide valuable insights into web developers’ dichotomies and struggles.

 Bjarnason’s critique is a poignant reminder of the industry’s current trajectory, where the allure of modern frameworks and technologies often overshadows the fundamental principles of accessibility and efficient performance.
 His observations align with a growing concern: are we sacrificing the very essence of the web—accessibility and universal design—for the sake of convenience and the so-called ‘developer experience’?